Ferrovías

 From 2004 to 2014 the company also formed part of UGOFE, a consortium with Metrovías and Trenes de Buenos Aires, which took over the running of commuter rail services on the Belgrano Sur, Roca and San Martín lines in Buenos Aires after concessions granted to Metropolitano S.A. for the operation of these services were revoked.
 UGOFE was dissolved in 2013.

 Ferrovías operated the Puerto Madero Tramway, in the Puerto Madero district of Buenos Aires, from July 2007 until its closure in October 2012.

 Outside of Argentina, the company also operates the Lima Metro in Peru.

 History

-Privatization of the Argentine railway system
+Background

 By the end of the 1980s all the railway system in Argentina was privatized by the national government.
 The metropolitan services were privatized since March 1991.
 A new company – Ferrocarriles Metropolitanos S.A.
 (FEMESA) – was established to operate the suburban services until the railway lines were given in concession to their respective operators.

-Ferrovías takes over
+Ferrovías administration

 On April 1, 1994, Ferrovías S.A.C. took over the Línea Belgrano Norte.
 During the first year of operation, the line carried 14,800,000 passengers.

 The main plan of the concession were based on 3 objectives: